mattermost/docs/source/help/apps/desktop-changelog.rst

 ^^^^^^^^^^^^^

 -  URL address is shown when hovering over links with a mouse
 -  Added CTRL+SHIFT+MINUS as a shortcut for decreasing font size (zooming out)
 -  Reduce upgrade issues by properly clearing cache when updating the desktop app to a new version (the application cache will be purged whenever the desktop app version changes)
--  When disconnected from Mattermost, the "Cannot connect to Mattermost" page is now properly aligned at the top of the window
--  Suppressed error messages when launching the app from the command line and ``certificate.json`` is missing in the user data directory
+-  When launching the app from the command line interface, unnecessary warning messages are no longer sent if connecting to a trusted https connection without a ``certificate.json`` file

 Windows
 ^^^^^^^